 ADDIS ABEBA – Kangaroo Plast plc, an established local family-owned company, has opened the newest beer manufacturing plant in Ethiopia, with a capital of 88 million USD.

-The Daily Monitor’s Mhret G/Kristos sat down with Ephraim, who is also board chairman of United Brewery Share Company, to discuss the group’s latest investment.
+The Monitor’s Mhret G/Kristos sat down with Ephraim, who is also board chairman of United Brewery Share Company, to discuss the group’s latest investment.

 The Monitor: What makes your group interested to invest in the brewery?

 Ephraim Yirga: Despite investing mostly known in manufacturing, real estate, and farming sectors, we started to work on our vision of having a brewery a long time ago.
 And the reason for us to do so is the increasing demand for beer in the market, which our study in the area confirmed, and the presence of attractive opportunities in the sector.